m-gb/moth-books/README.md

 Users can also access their order history through a menu in the header.

+The bestsellers carousel will automatically update based on completed orders.

 Using the following tools:
 - Ruby on Rails
 - devise gem